Foxy Brown (film): Home media

 In 2001, Foxy Brown was released on DVD with a commentary track by director Jack Hill.
 In 2010, the film was digitized in High Definition (1080i) and broadcast on MGM HD.
-In 2013, Arrow Video released a region B/2 (UK only) restored Blu-ray that featured extras including a director’s audio commentary track, new interviews with the cast, and a collector's booklet featuring new writing on the film by Josiah Howard, author of Blaxploitation Cinema: The Essential Reference Guide.
+In 2013, Arrow Video released a region B/2 (UK only) restored Blu-ray that featured extras including a director's audio commentary track, new interviews with the cast, and a collector's booklet featuring new writing on the film by Josiah Howard, author of Blaxploitation Cinema: The Essential Reference Guide.
 In 2015, Olive Films released a region A/1 (US only) Blu-ray with no special features.

 Influence

 Foxy Brown is considered to be one of the most influential blaxploitation films, with Pam Grier's character seen as the female archetype of the genre.
 The film and the character of Foxy Brown have directly influenced or were referenced in multiple films in subsequent years, including Girl 6 (1996), Urban Legend (1998), Undercover Brother (2002), and Austin Powers in Goldmember (2002).
 Jackie Brown, the Quentin Tarantino film starring Grier in the title role, is an homage to Foxy Brown.
 In the 2001 horror film Bones, Grier references her Foxy Brown character.
+The rapper Foxy Brown also took her stage name from Grier's character.

 It is often noted by film historians as one of the first blaxploitation films to provide a portrayal of a strong and independent woman; until Grier, women often existed exclusively to support their men for a small part of the film.

-Additionally, Foxy Brown and the preceding film Coffy are unique for their establishment of pushers and pimps as villains.
-Before these films, the blaxploitation genre often espoused empathy for the social positions of such individuals.
+Foxy Brown and the preceding film Coffy are notable for their establishment of pushers and pimps as villains.
+Before these films, the blaxploitation genre had often espoused empathy for the social positions of such individuals.
 Pam Grier titled her memoir Foxy: My Life in Three Acts (2010), influenced by this film.

 Television series

 In December 2016, a television series based on the film was reported as being developed by streaming service Hulu, with DeVon Franklin and Tony Krantz executive producing, and Meagan Good starring as Foxy Brown.
-As of October, 2022, the TV series has yet to appear.
+As of October 2022, the TV series has yet to appear.